jonathanhowells/sentimentCSV/README.md

 -------------
 •Enter the PATH to Stanford Core NLP Library

-•Put csv that you want to convert into the '/sentimentCSV' directory.
+•Move the csv that you want to convert into the '/sentimentCSV' directory.

 •In terminal change working directory to '/sentimentCSV'

-•Run command:
-python sentimentCSV
+•Run command:  python sentimentCSV

 •Type file you want to convert